Angela Seligman

 About

-Few things make her happier than the earthy smell produced when rain falls on dry soil, the smell of a pine forest, or watching the sun set over the North Dakota badlands.
+Few things make her happier than the earthy smell produced when rain falls on dry soil, the site of an erupting volcano, the smell of desert sagebrush, or watching the sun set over the North Dakota badlands.

 Our Experts